ssharm84/ASPNetCoreMicroservices/README.md

 33.Create a Business Layer in the form of Repositories folder and inject ICatalogContext into ProductRepository class which is implementing IProductRepository
 34.Develop Presentation Layer/API Layer by Creating CatalogController.
 35.Now the API is ready so we need to update the package by running the following command: Update-Package -ProjectName Catalog.API

+36.Containerize Catalog Microservices with MongoDb
+    a.Right click on Catalog.API and select Add->Container Orchestrator Support->Docker Compose->Linux
+    b.It will result in creation of dockerfile and docker-compose c.Update dockerfile, docker-compose.yml and docker-compose.override.yml for catalogapi,catalogdb
+    1.  dockerfile:
+    #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.

+FROM mcr.microsoft.com/dotnet/aspnet:5.0 AS base WORKDIR /app
+EXPOSE 80

+FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build
+WORKDIR /src
+COPY ["services/Catalog/Catalog.API/Catalog.API.csproj", "services/Catalog/Catalog.API/"]
+RUN dotnet restore "services/Catalog/Catalog.API/Catalog.API.csproj" COPY . .
+WORKDIR "/src/services/Catalog/Catalog.API"
+RUN dotnet build "Catalog.API.csproj" -c Release -o /app/build

+FROM build AS publish
+RUN dotnet publish "Catalog.API.csproj" -c Release -o /app/publish

+FROM base AS final
+WORKDIR /app
+COPY --from=publish /app/publish .
+ENTRYPOINT ["dotnet", "Catalog.API.dll"]

+    2.  docker-compose.override.yml

+version: '3.4'

+services:
+  catalogdb:
+    container_name: catalogdb
+    restart: always
+    ports:
+      - "27017:27017"
+    volumes:
+      - mongo_data:/data/db

+  catalog.api:
+    container_name: catalog.api
+    environment:
+      - ASPNETCORE_ENVIRONMENT=Development
+      - "DatabaseSettings:ConnectionString=mongodb://catalogdb:27017"
+    depends_on:
+      - catalogdb
+    ports:
+      - "8000:80"

+      3.    docker-compose.yml

+version: '3.4'

+services:
+  catalogdb:
+    image: mongo

+  catalog.api:
+    image: ${DOCKER_REGISTRY-}catalogapi
+    build:
+      context: .
+      dockerfile: services/Catalog/Catalog.API/Dockerfile

+volumes:
+  mongo_data:

+    d.
+Right click on docker-compose project and Open in terminal
+    e.  docker ps.....Check for the running container and if a container is running on 27017 port , then type: docker stop {containerid first 4 letters}
+    f.  docker ps..to verify if no other container is running on that port
+    g.
+Remove the container...docker rm cced....before removing..docker ps -a..to check for active conatiner and then docker stop cced and lastly docker rm cced
+    h.  docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build
+    i.
+After this check if both the containers are activated for mongo and API
+    j.
+Go to http://localhost:8000/swagger/index.html and check if the docker image of api is running fine
+    k.
+Setting for docker....Open Tools->Options->Search Docker->Docker Compose and set options there as False, Never, True, False
+    l.
+To stop and remove all containerized images - docker-compose -f docker-compose.yml -f docker-compose.override.yml up

+Service 2: Basket.API
+1. Right click services and add a new folder named Basket
+2. Right click Basket and add a new ASP.Net Core Web API project and name it as Basket.API